Why paintings are so expensive?

 As William Fleischer, owner of Bernard Fleischer & Sons, another art insurance company, points out to us, it’s really no different than the high prices people pay for collectibles ranging from comic books to antique toothpick holders.
 The consensus on fine art’s value is also a data-driven conclusion.

-READ ALSO: What is the Libertarian platform?
+READ ALSO: What is cubic void?

 Are art prices heavily inflated?